Powerlearnproject/se-day1-assignment-Hellenivy/README.md

 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.
 Answer;
   Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
-It helps mitigate bias that may be present from existing human bias.It enhances the user-AI interaction so the AI understands the user's intention even with minimal input.
+It helps mitigate bias that may be present from existing human bias.
 Importance;

 a)Real-Time Prompt Optimization technology have enabled AI models to provide instant feedback on the effectiveness of prompts.
 This technology assesses the prompt's clarity, potential for bias, and alignment with the desired outcome, offering suggestions for improvement.